avioconsulting/mule-deploy-library/maven-plugin/README.md

 # Configuring/installing

-The plugin can either be dropped in a Mule project's POM or executed standalone without a project.
-This will largely depend on your CI/CD system and pipeline setup as to which way is best.
-See README.md in the root directory for recommendations on how to choose.
+The plugin can either be dropped in a Mule project's POM or executed without a POM.
+See README.md in the root directory for recommendations on which method to use.

-## Project approach
+## In POM approach

 In your project's POM, add the following snippet.
 Get the latest version number from Nexus.